Frequently Asked Mentor Questions

 What sorts of activities do mentors and young people do together?

 You may play board games, read, or do puzzles with your mentee.
 You might want to show him or her a hobby or demonstrate a craft that you have mastered.
 Maybe your mentee wants to practice catching a football.
 Or perhaps your mentee enjoys Pokemon cards and wants to teach you about them.
 Mentors and students engage in the world.

 How do I get the relationship started?
 Does Grand Area Mentoring help me?

 First, you attend Grand Area Mentoring’s new mentor orientation.
 At this training, you learn about mentoring best practices and gain a host of mentoring activity ideas.
 After fully completing the application process, the relationship starts with a facilitated first meeting.
 The mentor coordinator goes over some programatic details and then introduces an activity or two.
 Typically the mentor and student spend the mainder of the first session playing a game or doing arts and crafts.
 The getting-to-know-you process is done in a fun and relaxed manner.
 Thoughout your relationship, Grand Area Mentoring offers regular support, supplemental training, and in-person assistance.

 How old are the children I will mentor?
 What are they like?

-Grand Area Mentoring students range from kindergarten (5 years old) through twelfth grade (17 years old).
+Grand Area Mentoring students range from kindergarten (5 years old) through twelfth grade (18 years old).
 A new volunteer chooses a general age group from which their mentee will be selected.
-Students of all ages are waiting for mentors.
-These students are as diverse as the Grand County community in their desires, backgrounds, and personalities.
 Grand Area Mentoring focuses on supporting students who need it most, whether it’s for academics, social difficulties, bullying, or some other challenge.
-Each participating student wants a mentor, and their parent or guardian must give permission.
+Each mentee wants to be involved in the program, and their parent or guardian must give permission.

 Do you train and prepare the students too?